Vision and Goals

 A group of my colleagues from other disciplines formulated the following list of aspirations for this course: "We want our students to be able to reason about their faith, and then be able to apply their reasoned faith to all other disciplines and to all areas of their lives.
 We want students to recognize ways in which this reasoned faith is both biblically based and historically located.
 We want to acquaint students with both the basic grammar of theology and the complexities of its syntax in competing theological traditions.
 We want students to know that theology is both a useful and a limited tool.
 (For example, each model of the atonement seems to contribute something to our understanding of the crucifixion, but no one model of the atonement seems completely to account for the mystery of the crucifixion.)
 We want to deconstruct less thoughtful theologies that students may bring with them, but only to help them reconstruct more thoughtful and durable theologies."
 To this I say, Amen.

-You are about to discover the Christian tradition to a depth you cannot now imagine and maybe discover yourself as well, for you are about to encounter the deepest mysteries of our faith.
-Some of these have taken centuries to unfold to the Church's satisfaction, while others remain unsolved to this day, waiting for some faithful community of disciples (including you?) to show the faith in new and clarifying ways.
+You are about to discover the Christian tradition to a depth you cannot now appreciate and maybe discover yourself as well, for you are about to encounter the deepest mysteries of our faith.
+Some of these have taken centuries to unfold to the Church's satisfaction; others remain unsolved to this day, waiting for some faithful community of disciples (including you?) to describe the faith in new and clarifying ways.
 You are about to spend a decent chunk of your brief life training in the practices of intellectual discipleship through which the Church has proclaimed the good news of Jesus Christ, bringer of the Holy Spirit and witness to the infinite love of God the Father.